antlibs/ant-http/README.md

 The missing link Ant HTTP task was created due to the lack of a full featured, usable and liberally licensed Ant HTTP task.
 This Ant task is coded from scratch utilizing only core Java classes; as such it does not require any third party dependencies at runtime.

-This Ant task also simplifies common aspects of HTTP communication, which other libraries seem to needlessly complicate, such as: authentication, TLS/SSL and HTTP methods other then GET and POST.
+This Ant task also simplifies common aspects of HTTP communication, which other libraries seem to needlessly complicate, such as: authentication, TLS/SSL and HTTP methods other than GET and POST.

 ## License